Impostor/Impostor/docs/Running-the-server.md

 # Running the server

-There are currently two modes to run the Impostor server.
-The first way, Single Server, is the simplest one, can handle up to a few hundred simultaneous players, and is the one you should probably use.
-Multi-Server mode will distribute players across other servers and is intended for advanced users.
+There are currently two install methods for Impostor: You can install it normally or inside of a Docker container.
+If you do not have a particular preference, we recommend the normal installation over the Docker container method.

+## General remarks for both install methods

+This section applies to both the normal installation as well as the Docker (Compose) installation

+To connect to the server, you need to configure and install a region file on https://impostor.github.io/Impostor/

+Depending on your host you may also need to port forward Impostor to the internet or pass Impostor traffic by your firewall.
+By default Impostor uses two ports:

+- Port **22023** using the **UDP** protocol
+- Port **22000** using the **TCP** protocol

+As port forwarding changes per host or router configuration, port forwarding is not covered by this guide.

-## Single server
+## Normal installation

-### Without Docker

-1. Install the [.NET 7.0 runtime](https://dotnet.microsoft.com/download/dotnet/7.0).
-Installing the SDK also works, but is not necessary unless you plan on developing Impostor or Impostor plugins.
-If you're asked to pick between the normal, desktop or server runtime, the normal runtime is enough, but some plugins may require the ASP.NET Core Runtime as well.
+1. Install [.NET 7.0](https://dotnet.microsoft.com/download/dotnet/7.0).
+We recommend either the ASP.NET Core Runtime or the SDK.
+The SDK is necessary in case you want to develop Impostor or Impostor plugins.
-2. Find the [latest release](https://github.com/Impostor/Impostor/releases) or the [latest CI build](https://nightly.link/Impostor/Impostor/workflows/ci/master).
-3. Download the version for your OS (linux/win/osx).
-Impostor is built for multiple CPU-architectures, you most likely want the x64 version, unless you are running on a Raspberry Pi or another device with an ARM processor.
+2. Download the [latest release](https://github.com/Impostor/Impostor/releases) or the [latest CI build](https://nightly.link/Impostor/Impostor/workflows/ci/master).
+Note that Impostor is built for multiple CPU-architectures and operating systems, you most likely want the x64 version, unless you are running on a Raspberry Pi or another device with an ARM processor.
-4. Extract the zip.
+3. Extract the zip.
+4. Download the [Impostor.Http](https://github.com/Impostor/Impostor.Http) plugin and put it in your `plugins` folder.
 5. Modify `config.json` to your liking.
-Documentation can be found [here](Server-configuration.md) _(this step is mandatory if you want to expose this server to other devices)_
+Documentation can be found [here](Server-configuration.md).
+You need to at least change `PublicIp` to the address people will connect to your server to.
 6. Run `Impostor.Server` (Linux/macOS) or `Impostor.Server.exe` (Windows)
 7. (OPTIONAL - Linux) Configure a systemd definition file and enable the service to start on boot - [systemd configuration](Server-configuration.md#systemd)

-Depending on your host you may also need to port forward Impostor to the internet.
-By default Impostor uses port **22023** and the **UDP** protocol.
-As port forwarding changes per host or router configuration, port forwarding is not covered by this guide.

-To connect to the server, you need to configure a region file on https://impostor.github.io/Impostor/

-### Using Docker
+## Using Docker

 [![Docker Image](https://img.shields.io/docker/v/aeonlucid/impostor?sort=semver)](https://hub.docker.com/r/aeonlucid/impostor)
 [![Docker Image](https://img.shields.io/docker/v/aeonlucid/impostor/nightly)](https://hub.docker.com/r/aeonlucid/impostor)

+Docker is a program that allows you to run programs like Impostor in a container.

 After installing Docker, you can just start a Docker container with `docker run`:

 ```
-docker run -p 22023:22023/udp aeonlucid/impostor:nightly
+docker run -p 22000:22000/tcp -p 22023:22023/udp -e IMPOSTOR_Server__PublicIp=your.public.ip.here aeonlucid/impostor:nightly
 ```

+Please replace `your.public.ip.here` with the public IP address of your server.
+This is the address Among Us will try to reach your client at.

+To configure the docker container, either use environment variables or mount config.json in your container.

-### Using Docker Compose
+## Using Docker Compose

+Docker Compose allows you to start a Docker container using a prefined configuration.
+This is an example configuration you can continue on:

 ```
 version: '3.4'